breatheco-de/exercise-product-landing-page-plain-css/README.md

 ## 📝 Instructions

-Replicate [this exact product page](https://github.com/breatheco-de/exercise-product-landing-page-plain-css/blob/master/preview.png?raw=true) in HTML/CSS.
+1. Replicate [this exact product page](https://github.com/breatheco-de/exercise-product-landing-page-plain-css/blob/master/.learn/assets/preview.png?raw=true) in HTML/CSS.
 You cannot use any CSS framework and the landing does not have to be responsive.

-Use the images on the `./src/assets` folder.
+2. Use the images on the `./assets` folder.

-Use the flex-box CSS rules, here is a great document explaining about it: https://css-tricks.com/snippets/css/a-guide-to-flexbox/
+3. Use the flex-box CSS rules, here is a great document explaining about it: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

 ## 🌱  How to start this project

 1. This project comes with the necessary files to start working.
 2. Clone this repository locally or open it with gitpod for a better experience.
-3. Run the following command to preview your changes: `npx --yes http-server --root ./src`
+3. Run the following command to preview your changes: `npx --yes http-server`

-Note: you will have to refresh your website every time you make a change
+Note: you will have to refresh your browser every time you update your code.

 ## 🥵 No one tells you this: